supfisher/AirDL/README.md

 We are currently building the simulator with the NS-3.
 In the future, we will update it and isolate it from outside resources.
-In order to use it, you need to download the NS-3 at first https://www.nsnam.org/docs/tutorial/html/getting-started.html#downloading-ns-3-using-git.
+1): In order to use it, you need to download the NS-3 at first https://www.nsnam.org/docs/tutorial/html/getting-started.html#downloading-ns-3-using-git.
-Move the files in model and helper into the contrib or src directory in NS-3.
+2): Move the files in Air into the contrib or src directory in NS-3.
-Move the files in demo into the scratch directory in NS-3.
+3): Move the files in demo into the scratch directory in NS-3.